Good Neighbor Sam: Cast

 In addition, in her last film role, Bess Flowers has an uncredited appearance as Mrs. Burke.

 Production

-The film, set in San Francisco, makes use of obligatory exterior shots, including a long montage of scenes of Sam driving his car all over the city, up and down hills, as well as the curvy block of Lombard Street, as so many directors love to portray.
-The remainder was shot in the Los Angeles area, on location (including the Bradbury Building, as the Homer hotel near the end of the film) and at the studio.
+Principal photography began on September 30, 1963, with filming taking place at the Columbia studio in Los Angeles, while exterior shots were filmed in downtown Los Angeles and at several San Francisco locations, including the Fairmont San Francisco, the Golden Gate Bridge, Union Square, the Embarcadero, and San Francisco International Airport.

-Bernie Kopell and Barbara Bouchet have uncredited roles, as does the director Swift.
+Bernie Kopell and Barbara Bouchet have uncredited roles, as does director Swift.

 Reception

-The film grossed $9,072,726 at the box office, earning $5.3 million in rentals.
+The film grossed $9,072,726 at the box office in the United States, earning $5.3 million in U.S. theatrical rentals.